Have you ever wondered, why are my ears ringing? If so, you're in good company.

-Protect your ears: If your work involves chain saws, booming machinery, firearms, or loud musical instruments, make sure to wear over-the-ear hearing protection.
+Protect your ears.
+If your work involves chain saws, booming machinery, firearms, or loud musical instruments, make sure to wear over-the-ear hearing protection.

-Turn down the music: Listening to amplified music with no ear protection or listening to it loudly though headphones for extended periods can cause hearing loss and tinnitus.
+Turn down the music.
+Listening to amplified music with no ear protection or listening to it loudly though headphones for extended periods can cause hearing loss and tinnitus.

-Watch your heart: Exercising, maintaining a healthy diet and taking other steps to keep your cardiovascular system on track can help prevent tinnitus linked to blood vessel disorders.
+Watch your heart.
+Exercising, maintaining a healthy diet and taking other steps to keep your cardiovascular system on track can help prevent tinnitus linked to blood vessel disorders.

-Drink coffee?: Interestingly, while some people blame caffeine for tinnitus, a comprehensive study recently published in the American Journal of Medicine found that women who drank less than 150 milligrams a day of caffeine (roughly 12 ounces of coffee coffee) were 15 percent more likely to develop tinnitus than those who consumed 450 mg to 599 mg a day of caffeine.
+Consider your coffee habit.
+Interestingly, while some people blame caffeine for tinnitus, a comprehensive study recently published in the American Journal of Medicine found that women who drank less than 150 milligrams a day of caffeine (roughly 12 ounces of coffee coffee) were 15 percent more likely to develop tinnitus than those who consumed 450 mg to 599 mg a day of caffeine.